The Best Solar Generators for at Home or On the Go, Tested

 Inverter Rating

 Direct current and alternating current are the two forms of electricity.
 DC is electricity that flows only in a forward direction.
 AC is electricity that flows both forward and backward.
 The energy harnessed by solar panels is DC.
-A solar generator inverter converts low DC power from the batteries to AC power for usage.
+A solar inverter generator converts low DC power from the batteries to AC power for usage.

 The inverter rating translates to the maximum watts a solar generator can extract at any time.
-For example, a 1,500W inverter can draw up to that amount of wattage in AC power.
+For example, a 1,500-watt inverter can draw up to that amount of wattage in AC power.
 Keep in mind that the inverter size or rating doesn’t always correlate to a solar generator’s overall firepower.
 Battery storage is also important.

 Expandability of Power